 Pursuant to the clearing agreements, the Company introduces all its securities transactions to its clearing firms on an omnibus basis.
 In accordance with the clearing agreements, the Company has agreed to indemnify the clearing firms for losses, if any, which the clearing firms may sustain from carrying securities transactions introduced by the Company.
-As of June 30, 2023, the receivable from clearing firm was \$42,837,305 related to customer pending transactions.
+As of June 30, 2024, receivable from clearing firms were \$37,134,000 related to pending customer transactions, and the Company has not recognized any losses related to the clearing firms carrying of securities.